Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 Education
 ======
-* M.Eng. in **Computer Science and Technology**, China University of Geosciences, China, Sep.
+* M.Eng. in **Computer Science and Technology**, at School of Computer Science, China University of Geosciences, China, Sep.
 2020 - Jun.
 2023.
-* B.Eng. in **Information Security**, China University of Geosciences, China, Sep.
+* B.Eng. in **Information Security**, at School of Computer Science, China University of Geosciences, China, Sep.
 2016 - Jun.
 2020.

 Collaborators
 ======